Non-Abelian interference of topological edge states: Non-Abelian permutation and Hong-Ou-Mandel interference in a triple-coupled chain

-The braiding of two pairs of topological edge states in Sec.~\ref{Sec2} demonstrates the protection of time-dependent interchain symmetry, which we now extend to the case of three pairs described by non-Abelian braiding.
+The permutation of two pairs of topological edge states in Sec.~\ref{Sec2} demonstrates the protection of time-dependent interchain symmetry, which we now extend to the case of three pairs described by non-Abelian permutation.
 We consider triple-coupled SSH chains denoted as $A$, $B$, and $C$, which are described by the following Hamiltonian (with $\hbar=1$):

 where $\bm{\hat{b}_{l}^{\dag}}=(\hat{b}_{Al}^{\dag},\hat{b}_{Bl}^{\dag},\hat{b}_{Cl}^{\dag})$ and $\bm{\hat{b}_{l}}=(\hat{b}_{Al},\hat{b}_{Bl},\hat{b}_{Cl})^{T}$, now including the creation and annihilation operators acting on Chain $C$.
 Similar to the double-coupled chains system, the Hamiltonian is also divided into two parts.
 For the $\hat{H}_{T\text{-}{\rm SSH}}$ part, the intrachain hopping amplitudes are as same in Eq.~\ref{HamHD}.
 For the $\hat{H}_{T\text{-}{\rm Inter}}$ part, as shown in Fig.~\ref{Model2}, $J_{AB}$, $J_{AC}$, and $J_{BC}$ represent the interchain hopping amplitudes between Chain $A$ and $B$, $A$ and $C$, and $B$ and $C$, respectively, while $\Delta_{A}$, $\Delta_{B}$, and $\Delta_{C}$ denote the on-site energies of Chain $A$, $B$, and $C$, respectively.
 These parameter variations considered are presented below: